MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 **Get Business days between two dates**

-Some KPI like scan_date_to_input_date can not be calculated excluding business days and weekends.
-In order to maintain the days that should be excluded there is a column in the Excel Import INX_PAYMENT_CALENDAR that can be used by business to maintain these special days
+We can not calculate some KPI like scan_date_to_input_date excluding business days and weekends without knowing the days to exclude.
+To maintain the days that we should exclude from the calculation, we use a column in the Excel Import INX_PAYMENT_CALENDAR inside which business maintains these special days.

 ![](2021-04-13-14-41-20.png)

-This table is then used in a function to calculate the business days between Scandate & Inputdate resp.
-Inputdate & Posting date
+This table is then used in a function to calculate the business days between Scan date & Input date resp.
+Input date & Posting date

 ```SQL